-This valve has a turnable shutter (3A) that is linked to a lever (4) controlled by the control cable (5).
+This valves have a turn able shutter (4) that is controlled by the lever (5) of the control cable.

 Changing the angle of the shutter position results in a different amount of abrasive flowing to the blast wheel.
 Feeding more abrasive is causing more work means higher load on the blast-wheel motor.